 - Business/Agency plan starts $80~per month

-Kapost is a content marketing platform that organizes contents by sorting and filtering.
+Kapost is a content marketing platform that organizes content by sorting and filtering.
 Also, it visualizes your content strategies and tracks the workflow.
-So, you can always execute effectively content marketing.
+So, you can always execute content marketing effectively.
 Above all, Kapost integrates with many apps.
 Thus, you can share these detailed works and communicate with your team in one place.

 - $3,500~per month

 DivvyHQ is a content marketing tool that streamlines your process and improves content collaboration.
 It allows customized calendar configurations and communication through comments and attachments.
 It tracks both team and content performance in one place.
-So that you can increase the productivity of your team and create better contents with teams.
+You can increase the productivity of your team and create better content with teams.

 - $30~per month

 Markodojo is a marketing management software that increases your team’s productivity.
-It creates marketing calendars with an easy interface and visualizes the tasks.
-Also, it allows you to annotate documents and share them with the team.
+It creates marketing calendars with an easy interface and visualizes tasks.
+Also, it allows you to annotate documents and share them with your team.
 So you can highlight specific modifications and improve them with your team.

 6. Trello + Slack

-This combination is one of my favorite ways to keep organized and tracked my daily work.
-If you have already used these apps, why not using them for a marketing calendar use?
+This combination is one of my favorite ways to keep organized and track my daily work.
+If you have already used these apps, why not using them for marketing calendar use?
 You can use Trello to map and track your workflows and Slack to share with your team.

 Now I’d like to hear from you:

 What are you doing to manage all your marketing activities?

 Which strategies from this guide are you going to apply first?

 Have you got any questions about this post?